IFYates/IFY.Shimr/README.md

 TestClass originalObject = (TestClass)((IShim)forcedCast).Unshim();
 ```

-## Overiding Types
+## Overiding Return/Parameter Types
-For simple class methods, this will be enough to decouple from the concrete class; however, if the method returns or takes other concrete types, Inversion of Control and unit testability are not hugely improved.
+For simple class methods, the above will be enough to decouple from the concrete class; however, if the method returns or takes other concrete types, Inversion of Control and unit testability are not hugely improved.
-The `TypeShimAttribute` is used here to put auto shim and unshim logic around the proxy implementation.
+The `ShimAttribute` and `TypeShimAttribute` types can be used here to put auto shim and unshim logic around the proxy implementation.

 ```C#
 public class TestClass {